Skip to content

 Also known as: para todo.

 Suma is a large shrubby vine native to the rain forests of the Amazon and other tropical regions of Latin America, including Brazil, Ecuador, Panama, Peru, and Venezuela.
-The root of the plant is used medicinally for many different uses.
-There is a long history associated with Suma and how it can help you with many common conditions.
+The root of the plant is used medicinally for many different health issues.
+There is a long history associated with suma and how it can help you with many common conditions.

 Home Remedies using Suma: